datacarpentry/semester-biology/materials/course-intro.md

 ### Syllabus

 * Grading
-    * 100/90/50/0
+    * Produces the correct answer using the requested approach: 100%
+    * Generally uses the right approach, but a minor mistake results in an incorrect answer: 90%
+    * Attempts to solve the problem and makes some progress using the core concept: 50%
+    * No answer or answer lacking basic understanding of core concept: 0%
 * Give it a read and let me know if you have any questions

 ### Office Hours

-* Monday: 2-3:15 in NZ 203
+* Tuesday & Wednesday: 2-3 pm

 ### Canvas

-* Handle assignment submission and grading through Canvas
+* Handle grading and assignment submission through Canvas
 * Chat

 ### First day demo